10 New Business Mistakes That Can Spell Trouble

 I can’t emphasize enough how important it is to meet with an experienced accountant who can walk you through everything required in your state from the type of organization and taxes that you will be required to pay.
 Get educated before you take the next step and you will have an easier time of it.

-In this article, we’ll cover what I believe to be ten (10) tax mistakes that a small business owner can make and how to prevent them.
+In this article, we’ll cover what I believe to be ten (10)new business tax mistakes that a small business owner can make and how to prevent them.

 - Selecting the wrong type of business formation – Many small businesses start as a sole proprietorship, the easiest type of formation.
 This may be fine for many of them as they simply file a Schedule C with their tax return.
 However, this type of organization has the least amount of liability protection to the owner.